 A surgical revolutionary who fought the invisible enemy of infection by pioneering the steam sterilization of instruments.

-Ernst von Bergmann stands as a titan in the history of surgery, a key figure in the painful transition from the era of 'laudable pus' to the rigorous science of asepsis.
-Born in Riga, then part of the Russian Empire, he built his career in Germany, where his systematic mind tackled the greatest killer in 19th-century operating theaters: postoperative infection.
+Ernst von Bergmann introduced steam sterilization for surgical instruments and dressings in 1886, a method that physically destroyed pathogens and reshaped modern surgery.
+Born in Riga, then part of the Russian Empire, he built his career in Germany, tackling the greatest killer in 19th-century operating theaters: postoperative infection.
 While Lister championed chemical antisepsis, von Bergmann pushed for a more comprehensive approach.
-His crowning innovation was the introduction of steam sterilization for surgical instruments and dressings in 1886, a method that physically destroyed pathogens.
-He developed elaborate protocols for operating room cleanliness, championed the use of sterile gowns and caps, and authored a seminal textbook on surgical asepsis.
-Serving as a military surgeon in three wars, he also made significant contributions to the treatment of head wounds and brain surgery.
-His relentless drive for a germ-free environment saved countless lives and fundamentally reshaped modern surgical practice.
+He developed elaborate protocols for operating room cleanliness and championed sterile gowns and caps.
+He authored a seminal textbook on surgical asepsis.
+Serving as a military surgeon in three wars, he also made significant contributions to head wounds and brain surgery.
+His relentless drive for a germ-free environment saved countless lives.

 The biggest hits of 1836